COSBlab/IPL-workshop/DAY-1/README.md

 1. ```7cwl.fasta```: sequence extracted from the PDB, one per chain.
 Non-protein atoms have been removed
 2. ```7cwl-protein.pdb```: PDB file containing only protein residues matching the sequence file ```7cwl.fasta```

-* paste the correct sequence (ignore sequences of antibodies/receptors present in the homolog PDB) along with the target sequence in the "Input" box
+* paste the sequence of the correct chain (ignore sequences of antibodies/receptors present in the homolog PDB) along with the target sequence in the "Input" box
 * run the alignment with default parameters
 * inspect the results
 * download the alignment file (Fasta format) to be used in the next exercises